 Ludwig also claimed that the threat posed by Android malware has been "overstated".

 So where does this leave us?
 If the chief security engineer for Android says it ain't a problem, suggesting antivirus companies are just trying to sell their products, then should we be concerned?
 Maybe.
 Security companies and antivirus app developers would respond by saying Google is simply trying to downplay the flaws in its own Play Store.
 But let's back up a step.

 A virus is a type of malicious software (malware) program, the likes of which have been infecting our PCs for decades.
 As the Android platform has developed and became more widely used, so too has the number of potential threats to the system.
-A recent report from Cheetah Mobile shows that the number of daily Android users infected by malware increased from over 11,000 users to nearly 17,000 users between May 16th and June 15th.
-Scary.
+Viruses don't actually infect Android, because they don't self-replicate, but the term gets used nonetheless.

-The Google Play Store provides the largest target for these this type of malware and scams because it is widely prevalent and easily accessible on almost every Android device.
-It’s the main place people go to for downloading data to their handset, and the volume of apps uploaded per day, coupled with the lack of policing, make it an easy target.
+The Google Play Store is the largest target for this type of malware and scams, because it is the mainline delivery system for content onto your phone.
+The sheer volume of apps uploaded (and downloaded) per day, along with the lack of comprehensive policing, makes it an easy target.

 How do I know if I have been affected by malware?

 Often you won’t be able to tell if your smartphone is under threat, or if you are about to download something potentially harmful.
 What's worse is that, once you are affected, you frequently won't even know it, unless an unusually high credit card bill comes in or your phone starts acting strangely.
 The dumbest thing a hacker can do is let you know you've been hacked, after all.

 Besides installing an Android antivirus app and running a scan, there's not much more you can do without a Masters degree in computer science.
 The best defense is a good offense, though, so the best approach is to have good habits in the first place.
 Fortunately, when a malware scandal is big enough, the patch is usually widely known and applied.